canopy-network/canopyx/docs/api.md

 <hr/>

-# Authentication
+# Authentication Methods

+The Admin API supports two authentication methods:

+## 1. Bearer Token (Header)
-All API endpoints (except `/api/health`) require authentication using a Bearer token in the Authorization header:
+Include a Bearer token in the Authorization header:
 ```bash
 Authorization: Bearer <your-token>
 ```

 For development, the default token is `devtoken`.
 In production, tokens should be generated securely and rotated regularly.

+## 2. Session Cookie (Browser)
+Use the `/api/auth/login` endpoint to establish a session.
+The server sets a `cx_session` HTTP-only cookie that will be automatically sent with subsequent requests.

+**Endpoints not requiring authentication:**
+- `GET /api/health`
+- `POST /api/auth/login`
+- `POST /api/auth/logout`
+- `GET /api/ws`

 # Query Filtering